usnistgov/labbench/doc/guide/02_getting_started/03 data logging.md

 ```

 ### Reading and exploring the data
-The master database is now populated with the test results and subdirectories are populated with trace data. `labbench` provides the function `read` as a shortcut to load the table of measurement results into a [pandas](http://pandas.pydata.org/pandas-docs/stable/) DataFrame table:
+The master database is now populated with the test results and subdirectories are populated with trace data.
+The function {py:class}`labbench.read` loads a the table of measurement results into a [pandas](http://pandas.pydata.org/pandas-docs/stable/) data frame:

 ```{code-cell} ipython3
 root = lb.read(f'{db.path}/outputs.csv')
 root
 ```

 This is a relational data table: non-scalar data (arrays, tables, etc.) and long text strings are replaced with relative paths to files where data is stored.
-Examples here include the measurement trace from the spectrum analyzer (column 'analyzer_trace.csv'), and the host log JSON file ('host_log).
+Examples here include the measurement trace from the spectrum analyzer (column `'analyzer_trace.csv'`), and the host log JSON file ('host_log).

 To analyze the experimental data, one approach is to access these files directly at these files